Recruiting 2K Erg Scores

 If you're interested in utilizing your 2K score to look at your possible chances in the process, we painstakingly designed an algorithm to allow for change over time and programmatic differences that calculates in academics for specific schools in our college rowing database with our recruiting wizard application.

-Finally, we’ll address some example 2K scores with the understanding they are huge generalizations – and a handful of schools in the groups below will be outside these boundaries in both directions.
+Finally, we’ll address some example 2K scores (you can search specific schools by 2K recruiting thresholds in our college rowing database) with the understanding they are huge generalizations – and a handful of schools in the groups below will be outside these boundaries in both directions.
 All times are for open weights.
 The middle 50% for Division III women occurs around 7:40, with the ends sub 7:30 and around 7:55.
 For Division II and I women, suffices to say the numbers above (sub 7:30 for consideration; sub 7:15 for intense interest) work more or less for the 20 or 30 top performers in the NCAA (see the championship results), however it’s important to point out we’ve seen women in the 7:50’s and 7:40’s be recruited at Division I institutions based on their background and the rowing program at the school recruiting them.
 The middle 50% for Division III men occurs around 6:35, with the bottom end being high 6:40’s and the top end into the 6:20s, and we have already given the numbers for the top end of men’s Division I above.
 That said, it’s again important to say we’ve seen men recruited for Division I rowing in the 6:30’s and the middle 50% for schools outside of the top 20 is probably around 6:30, with the top end again in the twenties and the bottom end in the 6:40 area.

 The best advice we have is to focus on loving the rowing and doing the work.
 The 2K will take care of itself, and regardless of what it is (9 minutes is OK!), there is a college that would love to have you row on their team.
 The trick isn’t pulling the right 2K, it’s merely figuring out where the best fit for you is to grow and develop in the sport while benefitting the team and coach who helps you get there.